TheTextAdventurer/Dat-File-Breakdowns/Adventureland.md

 Item 'Infected chigger bites(index:21' is removed from the game (put in room 0) get item 'Evil smelling mud(index:7', check if can carry Print message 'OK'
-Print message 'BOY that really hit the spot!'
+Print message 'BOY that really hit the spot\!'
 ```
 ### Action 26 - Input: GET HON
 *Conditions*